codeforboston/safe-water/README.md

 although some people are using [R](https://www.r-project.org/) as well.

 ## Getting Started
+- The slack pinned items are a really good way to get started.
+Scroll through them to get more context about what we are doing.

-Take a look at the ``docs/`` folder for the next steps and technical setup.
+- Take a look at the ``docs/`` folder for the next steps and technical setup.

+## Things move fast

+This documentation is a living thing.
+Fork and propose your update 🙏